mvaudel/Publications/README.md

 </td>
 <td>
-*<sub>PeptideShaker is a bioinformatic tools that processes proteomics identification results.
-It has both rich graphical and command line interfaces and can operate on in-house data just like on public proteomics data from the [EMBL-EBI PRIDE](https://www.ebi.ac.uk/pride/archive/) repository.
+*<sub>PeptideShaker processes proteomics identification resultsfeaturing rich graphical and command line interfaces and can operate on in-house data just like on public proteomics data.
 It can handle results from database searches as well as *de novo* sequencing, with support for sequence variants.</sub>* <br>
 </td>
 </tr>
 </table>